 Fleshy small almost round leaves with small shallow

 rounded teeth on edges.
-Scent reminiscent of oregano,
+Scent reminiscent of

-houseplant that releases a pleasant odor when brushed
+oregano, houseplant that releases a pleasant odor

 SUN – PART SHADE

 Height: 4 to 5 feet.
 Width: 4 to 5 feet.

 Writing material of ancient times and the plant from which it comes,

 (sedge family), also called paper plant.
 This grasslike aquatic plant has

 woody, bluntly triangular stems and grows to about 15 ft high in quietly